Marko Pajić

-Marko Pajić (born October 13, 1992) is a Slovenian professional basketball player for KK Ilirija of the Slovenian First League and Alpe Adria Cup.
+Marko Pajić (born 13 October 1992) is a former Slovenian professional basketball player last played for KK Ilirija of the Slovenian First League and Alpe Adria Cup.

-He is a 2.04 m (6 ft 8 in) tall power forward.
+He is a 2.04 m tall and he played at the position of power forward.

 Professional career

 In 2014, he signed for MZT Skopje but due to a back injury before the start of season 2014/2015, he terminated the contract with the Macedonian champion MZT Skopje.

 He was a member of the Slovenia U18 team and Slovenia U20 team that played in Fiba Europe Under-18 and Under-20 Championship.